janbernloehr/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![histogram](doc/cross-sym.PNG)

-This means that by simple flipping we can generate additional data for free.
+This means that by simple flipping we can generate additional data for training.
 Doing so increases the training set size from 34'799 images to 56'368 images.

 But we can do even better.
 The provided images are real-life images which means they are all taken from slightly different angles which results in slight squeezing, shifts, and rotating when compared to each other.
 We can use this to generate additional data by slightly rotating and squeezing the images ourselves.
 I experimented with several augmentations but eventually settled with just random rotations and random warping.
 The angle of rotation and the borders of the subpicture which is warped are drawn from random uniform variables.